automationhacks/automationhacks.github.io/_posts/2021-12-31-how-i-got-that-job-at-meta.md

 Hello everyone 👋, As I start to write this long post, its been more than a month that I took up my new job at **Meta London** 🇬🇧 as a **Software Engineer**.

 This was a **really** big career decision for me and my family and something I always wanted to try out and this post is to share more about this process in the hopes that it would help others in the community in case they are interested.

+> IMPORTANT NOTICE: The thoughts and opinions in this post are purely my own
+> based on my experience and not of my employer.
+Please take these with a grain
+> of salt.

 While preparing for these interviews I read through couple of excellent posts on applying and preparing for Software engineering interviews at Big Tech companies